euler-xyz/evk-periphery/README.md

 SnapshotRegistry can also be used as a whitelist for external ERC4626 vaults that can be configured as internally resolved vaults in `EulerRouter`.
 Practically speaking this allows a perspective to recognize ERC4626 yield-bearing tokens as collateral or liability.

-SnapshotRegistry can also be used as a whitelist for and other smart contracts (i.e. IRMs).
+SnapshotRegistry can also be used as a whitelist for other smart contracts (i.e. IRMs).

 ### Swaps